Answers about ag exemption beekeeping, hive counts, costs, documentation, and eligibility for East Texas landowners.

 Do you need access to the property?

 Yes.
 CBC requires 24-hour access throughout the contract term (gate code/key/lockbox).
-We coordinate visits when practical, but access must be available for time-sensitive interventions.
+We coordinate visits when practical, but access must be available for time-sensitive interventions like swarm management or storm damage.

 Do you have insurance?

 Yes.
-CBC carries Commercial General Liability coverage for our operations on your property, including hive placement, management, and visits.
+CBC carries Commercial General Liability (CGL) coverage for all operations on your property, including hive placement, management visits, and equipment.
+Certificate of insurance (COI) available on request.

 Still have questions?

 We're happy to discuss your specific situation.
-Start intake or reach out with general questions.
+Get started or reach out with general questions.